KGB (AM): Final years under Midwest Television ownership (2004–2017)

 In the fall of 2005, KFMB began broadcasting commentary by Paul Harvey.
 After many years affiliated with CBS Radio News, KFMB switched to ABC News Radio as its national news provider on April 23, 2006.
 KFMB returned to CBS Radio News in June 2012.

 By 2009, Roberts's KFMB show was among six local conservative talk radio shows in California measured by Arbitron to have a weekly audience of more than 100,000.
 As the Great Recession forced radio stations to make budget cuts, by 2010, Roberts was among only two local hosts of daily talk radio shows in San Diego.
 That changed in January 2011 as KFMB hired Mike Slater from WTJS in Jackson, Tennessee, as the new morning drive host.
 Roberts returned to his former afternoon drive slot that long had a syndicated show, The Savage Nation.

 Roberts left KFMB in December 2011, and his show was replaced the following month by Roger Hedgecock, who moved his nationally syndicated show from KOGO.
 In October 2012, Hedgecock show producer Brett Winterble debuted his own evening show on KFMB in replacement of The Savage Nation, which had temporarily exited syndication.

 Hedgecock retired from his radio show on March 27, 2015; Slater became the new afternoon drive host March 30, and Hedgecock would remain a part-time commentator on KFMB.
 Winterble returned to KFMB as afternoon drive host in September 2015.

 On October 6, 2015, Midwest Television entered into a joint operating agreement with Local Media San Diego LLC, which operated three Tijuana-licensed stations–XHRM-FM (92.5 FM), XETRA-FM (91.1 FM), and XHITZ-FM (90.3 FM) — forming an entity known as "SDLocal" to market all five stations together.
 Management said the intent of the agreement was to "[preserve the] local ownership and operation of San Diego's top-rated radio stations".
 The agreement ended at the end of 2016.
 Around the same time, KFMB dropped The Sean Hannity Show after 13 years in favor of an expansion of Slater's show and a one-hour news show leading into Winterble.

+In 2017, the FCC denied an application to decrease KFMB's nighttime power from 50 to 10 kW.